Home/Fish/Bluefin Tuna Loin

 Clinical Encyclopedia

-Bluefin tuna loin is a highly prized cut of fish known for its rich flavor and firm texture.
-It is a great source of high-quality protein and essential omega-3 fatty acids.
+Bluefin tuna loin is a highly prized cut known for its rich flavor and firm texture, making it a favorite in sushi and sashimi dishes.
+It is an excellent source of high-quality protein and essential omega-3 fatty acids.

 Scientific NameThunnus thynnus